GuillermoFalo/PBA_Soccer_Performance_Analytics/README.md

 No real GPS or personal player data has been shared publicly.

 ---

-## 💬 About This Project
-This repository is part of an ongoing initiative to bring **data-driven analysis** to collegiate soccer.
-The goal is to connect performance, GPS, and match data to deliver tools that help both players and coaches make informed, actionable decisions.

-Future additions will include:
-- **HUDL Match Analysis Dashboard** – tactical and event-based insights
-- **Player Comparison Dashboard** – GPS benchmarks and position-based trends

-By documenting everything publicly, the intent is to share a **transparent process** that shows how analytics can enhance player development and program growth.

 ---

 ## Team vs Player Dashboard (Training Only)